 So when we officially announced the Uncommon community two weeks ago, powered by Common Room, we had our Twitter DMs open and we planned to launch Slack as our next channel to bring community builders together.
-Today, we delivered invitations to those community builders who joined Uncommon early—they're community management experts and enthusiasts who have engaged with Uncommon and Common Room since we announced in March, and we're excited to introduce them to each other through Slack.
-We'll be steadily growing the Uncommon Slack workspace as the community finds its groove, and we can't wait to welcome you.
+Today, we delivered invitations to those community builders who joined Uncommon early—they're community management experts and enthusiasts who have engaged with Uncommon and Common Room since we announced in March 2021, and we're excited to introduce them to each other through Slack.
+We'll continue to grow the Uncommon Slack workspace and we can't wait to welcome you.

 We believe that better products and experiences are built when companies are closer to their communities.
 In this spirit, we knew that we'd open a new platform—but we had some decisions to make.

 At a high-level, we decided our next community engagement platform should have three key pieces of functionality: